avlis/pxe/README.md

 It will also get the latest coreos release (stable and beta) and a pxelinux.0, if not present on the data folder.

 When the host boots, it will get a cloud-config file from this same container, via a python web server script running on port 8080.
-That script gets the client private IP address of the request, and replaces the variables on the *default.yaml* file (represented by a `$<variable>`) for that host.
+That script gets the client private IP address of the request, and replaces the variables on the *default.yaml* file, or from a custom yaml template, (represented by a `$<variable>`) for that host.

-So you just have customise your *default.yaml* for your hardware, and add hosts to your *pxe_hosts.json*.
+So you just have customise your *default.yaml* (or create multiple .yaml files) for your hardware, and add hosts to your *pxe_hosts.json*.

 As the original project, you need to setup on the host a bridge that has access to the pxe network, and then connect it to the container via pipework.